-A powerpack of nutrients and powerful health benefits, eggs make one of the healthiest food options.
+Eggs, a power pack of nutrients and powerful health benefits, make one of the healthiest food options.
 Despite being one of the best protein sources, eggs are also considered a bad food choice owing to high saturated fat and high cholesterol content.

 Eggs are an amazing health food.
 They offer incredible health benefits and nutritional value.
-Besides being an excellent protein food, eggs are high in Lutein and Zeaxanthine, the antioxidants that keep eyes protected from vision problems.
-Eggs also offer Choline, a brain nutrient that keeps our brain functioning well.
+Besides being an excellent protein food, eggs are high in Lutein and Zeaxanthin, the antioxidants that keep eyes protected from vision problems.
+Eggs also offer Choline, a brain nutrient that keeps your brain functioning well.
 Besides, eggs help increased muscle mass and better bone health.

 Wondering how many eggs can you have?
 According to the Department of Health, you can eat as many eggs as you like if it’s a part of a healthy, balanced diet.
 However, you need to watch your consumption of eggs if you have high cholesterol in your body.